Our Founder Sister Marion Agnes Daniel

 A Dedicated Servant

-Maintaining a low profile in her work even as her compassion for people helped shape the quality of life in the Lower East Side/Alphabet City, these critical grassroots efforts organized by Sr. Marion Agnes has left a legacy that today is Nazareth Housing.
-Known by many long time residents and community activists of Alphabet City and the Lower East Side, Sr. Marion Agnes has always extended herself in service to anyone in need who sought her help.
-Sr. Marion Agnes is well loved and admired as a religious sister, community advocate and doer of good for those most in need.
+Sister Marion Agnes maintained a low profile in her work even as her compassion for people helped shape the quality of life in the Lower East Side.
+These critical grassroots efforts organized by Sister Marion Agnes formed the basis for Nazareth Housing in 1983.
+Known by many long time residents and community activists of the Lower East Side, Sister Marion Agnes always extended herself in service to anyone in need who sought her help.
+Sister Marion Agnes was a well loved and admired as a religious sister, community advocate and doer of good for those most in need.

 Sr. Marion Agnes died in the care of her sisters on October 27th, 2014.
-Our deepest sympathies to her sisters in the MSBT community and to her extended family.
-She will be missed as her legacy lives on.
+Her legacy lives on each day with the activities of Nazareth Housing.

 A good and faithful servant will now rest in God.
 How blessed we were to have known her.
 May she rest in peace.Monica Alvarez